Keeper-Security/secrets-manager/integration/keeper_secrets_manager_cli/docs/keyring.md

 ksm profile init --token <one-time-token> --profile-name <name>
 ```

+> **Profile name format**: must be 1–64 characters with no whitespace.
+The name is validated before the one-time token is redeemed, so a bad name won't consume the token.

 ### Finding entries in the OS keyring

 The CLI stores entries under the application name `KSM-cli`: